Pentesting and Cloud Security Engineering

 A Vulnerability Assessment (VA) service uses well-known scanning products. open source or commercial.
 Each product utilizes up-to-date vulnerabilities databases and are used during a scanning session, ensuring full coverage of the current tread trends.
 Security Hubs will conduct a gap analysis of the scan results and create a custom report that covers several key areas of variations over time and potential issues that will have to be addressed quickly.

-We use well-known and custom techniques and follow a thorough framework to uncover and highlight what information is available publicly associated with company assets, like employees, network details, application footprinting, etc. We provide a custom report containing all the data discovered and analyzed, which is summarized and filtered down to the traces that matter for your company exposure security.
+We use well-known and custom techniques and tooling arsenal to scan, assess, confirm, and highlight low-hanging fruit security gaps and publicly available information that could be used against your organization.
+We provide a custom compliance-ready report containing all the data discovered and analyzed, summarized, and filtered down to the traces that matter for your business's current business model.

 Cloud Security Consultancy Services